 The Hidden Risk for NZ Export Crop Growers

 Growing a successful crop is only half the challenge for New Zealand's export horticulture sector.
-Getting it off the farm, into cold storage, onto a vessel, and delivered to international markets β€” at the right quality and on time β€” is the other half.
+Getting it off the farm, into cold storage, onto a vessel, and delivered to international markets — at the right quality and on time — is the other half.
 And increasingly, that journey involves significant risk.

-New Zealand's top export crops β€” kiwifruit, apples, wine, onions, and squash β€” depend on a global logistics chain that has been under significant pressure since 2020.
-COVID-era disruptions reshaped supply chains, and ongoing geopolitical tensions β€” particularly in the Middle East following the Iran-US conflict escalation in 2024–2025 β€” have added new layers of uncertainty for growers and exporters.
+New Zealand's top export crops — kiwifruit, apples, wine, onions, and squash — depend on a global logistics chain that has been under significant pressure.
+COVID-era disruptions reshaped supply chains, and ongoing geopolitical tensions have added new layers of uncertainty for growers and exporters.

 Red Sea and Suez Canal Disruptions

 The escalation of attacks on commercial shipping in the Red Sea from late 2023, and the subsequent rerouting of vessels around the Cape of Good Hope, added 10–14 days to transit times between NZ and European markets.
-For fresh produce like apples, kiwifruit, and stone fruit, extended transit times are not just inconvenient β€” they directly affect product quality on arrival.
+For fresh produce like apples, kiwifruit, and stone fruit, extended transit times directly affect product quality on arrival.

 For NZ export growers, the practical impacts included:

-• **Increased freight costs**: Cape of Good Hope routing added 25–40% to shipping costs on NZ-Europe routes in 2024.
+• **Increased freight costs**: Cape of Good Hope routing added 25–40% to shipping costs on NZ-Europe routes

-• **Cold chain integrity risk**: Longer transit times increase the risk of quality deterioration, particularly for sensitive produce like kiwifruit and cherries.
+• **Cold chain integrity risk**: Longer transit times increase the risk of quality deterioration, particularly for sensitive produce like kiwifruit and cherries

-War and Political Risk Exclusions in Marine Cargo Policies: Standard marine cargo policies include war exclusion clauses.
+Standard marine cargo policies include war exclusion clauses.
 Vessels transiting through or near conflict zones may void cargo insurance coverage unless a specific war risk extension has been purchased.
-Growers and exporters need to confirm with their insurer or broker whether their marine cargo cover includes war risk extension β€” and whether routing through affected regions triggers exclusions.
+NZ growers and exporters need to confirm with their insurer or broker that marine cargo cover includes war risk extension where relevant — and understand whether routing through affected regions triggers exclusions.

 What Insurance Covers for Export Crop Growers